 Adopt A Park

-The citizen volunteer or group agrees to maintain the designated park, trail or open space quarterly for at least one year.
+The citizen volunteer or group agrees to participate in a volunteer project at the designated park or open space quarterly for at least one year.
 The volunteer or group of volunteers is asked to sign an Adopt-A-Park agreement.
 This agreement is renewed on a yearly basis.

 Volunteers can adopt any available park by viewing our interactive map.Find your park now